Introduction and Table of Contents

 I organize the flow of my lesson using slideshows.
 Here’s a link to the one I’m using for the first week of this year.
 Note that for about as long as I’ve been teaching, I’ve taught my students a class cheer that goes “B-I-O-L-O-G-Y: That’s our classes Battle Cry!”
 This didn’t work over Zoom during the pandemic, but that’s the energy I’m trying to bring (and which I hope to bring back this year).

-Then I talk for just a little bit about me.
+Then I talk for just a little bit about myself.
 I keep this to about 5 minutes.
 I’m just trying for a bit of personalization.
 One thing I share is how, about 15 years ago, I was lucky enough to be able to live in Argentina with my family.
 While in Argentina, I noticed how the constellation Orion is upside down compared to what we see in North America.
 Why do I tell this story?
-Because, in addition to allowing me to share just a little bit about myself (I’m a dad, I speak Spanish, etc.), I share how this experience (seeing Orion upside down) changed my perspective, making me think differently about my existence on this planet.
-I’m hoping, similarly, that the experience my students have in AP Biology is going to shift their perspective, and help them think about themselves in a deeper, bigger, more meaningful way.
+Because, in addition to allowing me to share a little bit about myself (I’m a dad, I speak Spanish, etc.), I share how this experience (seeing Orion upside down) changed my perspective, making me think differently about my existence on this planet.
+I’m hoping, similarly, that the experience my students have in AP Biology is going to shift their perspective and help them think about themselves in a deeper, bigger, more meaningful way.
+What story do you have?

 I end with an activity called AP Bio sentence matching.
 You can see my instructions for it in my Google Slideshow for this year.
 Here’s a link to the sentences that I use.
 You can also use these, which are taken from the AP Bio Course and Exam Description.

 If we still have time after that, I’ll talk to my students about how the course works.
-This is all embedded in this document, which includes weekly agendas and a syllabus (with procedures).
+This is all embedded in this document which includes weekly agendas and a syllabus (with procedures).
+Use this document to see last year’s agendas.

 Day 2: Class Procedures, More Personalization, Introduce Natural Selection